shameless-code/Convert-.pdf-to-.jpg-images/README.md

 ## Goal of the project
 It is a simple project to showcase my basic understanding of Python.
 ## What the project does
-Converts PDF file into images.
+Converts PDF file into JPG images.
 An output directory with images will be created at the PDF's location.
 Asks the user for:
 1. Name for all files and an output directory, which will be created in the PDF file location.
 2. PDF file location